mlcommons/training/single_stage_detector/ssd/README.md

 assigned as "positives", but most anchors will be negatives and so would overwhelm the loss calculation, so we need to choose a subset to train against.

-    a.
-Count the number of positive anchors, P, identified in steps 1b and 1c.
+    1. Count the number of positive anchors, P, identified in steps 1b and 1c.

-    b.
-Of the remaining unassigned anchors, choose the 3P of them that are most strongly predicting a category other than "background", and assign them to the "background" category.
+    2. Of the remaining unassigned anchors, choose the 3P of them that are most strongly predicting a category other than "background", and assign them to the "background" category.